Murtfeldt, R., Paik, S., Alterman, N., Kahveci, I., & West, J. D. (2024). RIP Twitter API: A eulogy to its vast research contributions. arXiv [cs.CY].

 • 33,306 unique studies in 8,914 venues with 610,738 Crossref citations across 16 disciplines (2006–2024).

-• External reports indicate >100 research projects were directly disrupted in 2023, including the shutdown of Botometer.
+• External reports indicate over 100 research projects were directly impacted in 2023, including the shutdown of Botometer.

-• Continued decline is likely, since much 2024 output still drew on pre-shutdown data.
+• Further declines are anticipated, since much 2024 output still relied on pre-shutdown data.

 Connections